psychemedia/island-storynotes/tale_borthwood_deer_elder.md

 Author(s):
 Hue, de Rotelande, fl.
 1170-1190
 Description:
-In Middle English Title from title page of source text Seijo English monographs ; no. 21-22
+In Middle English Title from title page of source text Seijo English monographs; no. 21-22

 [The life of Ipomydon]
 Of your court and your norture